JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ### Specify Step Execution Conditions

 You can define [step execution conditions](build-step-execution-conditions.md) to specify whether individual steps should be run.
-You can use any parameters for these conditions (configuration parameters and environment variables, both custom and predefined).
+You can use both [custom](typed-parameters.md) and [predefined](predefined-build-parameters.md) configuration parameters and environment variables to craft these conditions.

 To set up step execution conditions in TeamCity UI, go to step settings and click **Add condition | Other condition...**